 "Oh, that's the spot, Doc!"

-Patients are frequently amazed that we can find, just by feeling, the painful spot.
+Patients are often amazed that we can find, just by feeling, the painful spot.
 Trigger points are extremely sensitive spots in muscle bands that trigger painful responses and are characterized by heightened soreness in the patient and a noticeable hardness to the doctor or therapist.
 Trigger points are not just sensitive nodules, but they affect the muscle and tissues in the surrounding area.

-A type of soft tissue therapy, trigger point therapy, first coined by Dr. Janet Travell who treated President John F. Kennedy for his back pain, is based on the theory that pain in a certain part of the body can actually be brought about by an injury or dysfunction somewhere else. chiropractic treatment of the spinal nerve injuries and dysfunctions is complementary.
+A form of soft tissue therapy, trigger point therapy, first coined by Dr. Janet Travell who treated President John F. Kennedy for his back pain, is based on the theory that pain in a certain part of the body can actually be brought about by an injury or dysfunction somewhere else. chiropractic treatment of the spinal nerve injuries and dysfunctions is complementary.

 Moses Chiropractic provides trigger point therapy to maximize your healing.
 Ask Moses Chiropractic for more information.